DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 * Researchers at NTNU, UiB, UiO og UiT can use the pilot instance [FAIR Wizard Norway](https://norway.fair-wizard.com/).
 The direct links on this web resource are linking to this instance.
 For support, contact your [local research data support](/pages/support_00_local_disc).
 * Life Science Researchers at all Norwegian institutions can use the [DSW instance provided by ELIXIR Norway](https://elixir.no/services-2/data-stewardship-wizard).
 To use the template, follow the advanced setup instructions.
 For support, contact the [ELIXIR Norway helpdesk](https://elixir.no/helpdesk).

-After logging in for the first time, you will have to start by creating a project.
+### Start with a new DMP
 Simply said, the different plans you have worked on for your research projects over time are listed as “projects” in Data Stewardship Wizard/ FAIR Wizard.
-So, projects are in some sense equivalents to plans that you are working on.
-Please start, as a first step, by creating a new project (plan), and use a good title for later revisions.
+So, projects are in some sense equivalents to DMPs that you are working on.

+After logging in for the first time, you will have to start by creating a project: Use the 'Start your DMP' shortcut or start from the Projects menu.
+It is recommended to choose a descriptive title for the project that makes it easy to identify it for later revisions.

+{% include image.html file="dsw_start.png" caption="Create a project: Use the 'Start your DMP' shortcut or start from the Projects menu. " alt="Screenshot side navigation" %}

 Projects/ planning drafts are auto-saved, details can be seen under “Projects” – last edited.
 Management of your plans, editing, revisions, exports – it all starts here.
-You can also think of listed projects as a set of listed documents you are working on, in a simplified sense.

-The second step is to choose a proper title for your planning project, and then the defining step: choosing a project template to use for your project.
+### Choose the right project template
+<code> The described setup refers to the pre-defined templates on FAIR Wizard Norway.
+For the ELIXIR Norway DSW instance, see instructions for advanced questionnaire setup.</code>

+To accommodate different project needs, you have by default access to four different project templates, in addition to a [pre-project/ pre-award questionnaire](/pages/support_00_planning_considerations).
 A project template present you with a questionnaire in the project workspace, as well as a set of default values, so you don't have to start from scratch.
-Select the questionnaire variant that fits your project best.

-### Choose the right project template for your project
-<code> The described setup refers to the pre-defined templates (questionnaires) in the [FAIR Wizard Norway](https://norway.fair-wizard.com/).
-If using the the ELIXIR Norway DSW instance, see the instructions for advanced questionnaire setup.</code>

-To accommodate different project needs, you have by default access to four different project templates, in addition to a [pre-project/ pre-award questionnaire](/pages/support_00_planning_considerations).
 Select the questionnaire variant that fits your project best.

 {% include image.html file="dsw_project.png" caption="Select project template" alt="Screenshot project template selection menu" %}